jlgoff3/algebra2-website/src/about.md

 ## The Class (Algebra 2)

-Welcome to Algebra 2, or MTH308 if you sounding like you're on a top secret government mission.
+Welcome to Algebra 2 (also called MTH308 if you want to sound like you're on a top secret government mission).
 This semester, we'll be learning a lot of things, including **factoring polynomials, solving quadratic functions, radical and rational expressions, complex numbers, systems of equations**, and more!

 Some things to do for class: